^

 Treatment of lens development anomalies

-With anomalies in the development of the lens, not accompanied by glaucoma or cataract, special treatment is not required.
-In those cases when due to the congenital pathology of the lens there arises an uncorrected anomaly of refraction, the changed lens is removed and replaced by an artificial one.
+In case of anomalies in the development of the lens, not accompanied by glaucoma or cataract, special treatment is not required.
+In cases where, due to a congenital pathology of the lens, a refractive anomaly that cannot be corrected with glasses occurs, the altered lens is removed and replaced with an artificial one.

 You are reporting a typo in the following text: